rstraub/rstraub.github.io/_drafts/microtypes.md

 <script src="https://gist.github.com/rstraub/613128eb37038b442e0b8c4744761f56.js"></script>

 This does get the job done, albeit barely.
-I think we can do better!
+Next, we'll look at how Microtypes help out.

-## Bug Prevention
+## 🪲 Bug Prevention

 Using primitives all over the place can become a way for subtle, semantic bugs to creep into the code.
 For instance if we look at `Coffee`, both intensity and weight are represented using an `Int`.